Skip to content

 The risk of transferring materials via pneumatic conveying

 Pneumatic conveying systems are also very difficult to clean thoroughly.
-If the range of final products are all quite similar then it’s not such a problem as common flavors/smells are shared.
-But with today’s need for more variation of recipes (stronger flavor options and trendy additions), manufacturers are forced to carry out thorough cleaning and surface testing to attempt to control product integrity issues.
+If the range of final products are all quite similar then it’s not such a problem as common flavours/smells are shared.
+But with today’s need for more variation of recipes (stronger flavour options and trendy additions), manufacturers are forced to carry out thorough cleaning and surface testing to attempt to control product integrity issues.

 Managing powder segregation